Canonicity and homotopy canonicity for cubical type theory: Abstract

 \section{Abstract}

-Cubical type theory provides a constructive justification of homotopy type theory and satisfies canonicity: every natural number is convertible to a numeral.
+Cubical type theory provides a constructive justification of homotopy type theory.
 A crucial ingredient of cubical type theory is a path lifting operation which is explained computationally by induction on the type involving several non-canonical choices.
-In this paper we show by a sconing argument that if we remove these equations for the path lifting operation from the system, we still retain \emph{homotopy} canonicity: every natural number is \emph{path equal} to a numeral.
+We present in this article two canonicity results, both proved by a sconing argument: a \emph{homotopy canonicity} result, every natural number is \emph{path equal} to a numeral, even if we take away the equations defining the lifting operation on the type structure, and a \emph{canonicity} result, which uses these equations in a crucial way.
+Both proofs are done internally in a presheaf model.